|

 and chewy, bombarding the tongue with its intense

+tastes and textures.
 The first plunge brings forth chewy peppered steak

 soaked in pepper sauce with the tang of crispy seaweed.